Fody/Fody/.github/ISSUE_TEMPLATE/feature_request.md

 #### Ensure you are a Patron

-To raise a feature request you must be a [Patron of Fody](https://opencollective.com/fody/order/3059).
-The GitHub user will be verified against [Home/backers.md](https://github.com/Fody/Fody/blob/master/backers.md).
-See [Licensing/Patron FAQ](https://github.com/Fody/Fody#licensingpatron-faq) for more information.
+To be using Fody you should be a [Patron](https://opencollective.com/fody/order/3059).
+See [Licensing/Patron FAQ](https://github.com/Fody/Fody#licensingpatron-faq).
+With that requirement in mind, it is assumed anyone raising a feature request is already a Patron.
+As such your GitHub user name may be verified against [backers.md](https://github.com/Fody/Fody/blob/master/backers.md).
+This verification will depend on the quality feature request, your circumstances, and the impact on the larger Fody user base.

 If you are not able, or don't have the time, to implement the feature, and would prefer someone else implement it for you, consider proposing a [once off donation](https://opencollective.com/fody/donate) amount.
 When considering the amount, note that features can take many hours to implement.